 Bakersfield College was founded in 1913 and is one of the nation's oldest, continually-operating community colleges.
 The college serves more than 18,000 students on the 153-acre Panorama Campus in northeast Bakersfield, at the Weill Institute in downtown Bakersfield, and at the Delano Campus 35 miles north of Bakersfield.
-Courses are offered on a traditional 16-week semester calendar as well as in a variety of non-traditional scheduling options: evenings, weekends, short-term training programs, and online.
+Additional instructional sites around Bakersfield College's service area are added as enrollment dictates.
+Courses are offered on a traditional 16-week semester calendar as well as in a variety of non-traditional scheduling options: evenings, weekends, short-term training programs, and online.1